benjaminingreens/site/content.md

 Contractions have reached most intense point.
 Epidural underway.
 Several attempts have been unsuccessful.
 Scan of back needed

 **01:15**
 Another examination revealed 3-4cm dilation.
 Failed to manually break waters again.
+Becky passed out due to overuse of gas and air.
 Midwives acknowledge active labour and will keep us here

 **00:30**
 Increasing intensity, pain, and sickness.
 Plan is still to go downstairs and get some hormones (despite seemingly entering active labour)